kaiiboraka/spinal-shatter/README.md

 # Spinal Shatter

+## this game is most like...

+Vampire Survivors + Hades + Halo Firefight

+## objective

+Don't Die for as long as possible, trying to last until the end

+Lasting for number of waves instead of amount of time, but could have timed waves too set of waves in a room could end with a "boss"

+## game loop

+enter a room, kill some dudes, get paid, get out.

+finishing a room, come out, your hallway candle dark, 2 other random ones lit each has a reward associated with it, like Hades ensures variety of rooms played, not just picking your favorite every SINGLE time, because it could be the one missing

+### Reward Types

+- Abilities
+- Stats
+- Currency

+## Rewards - Abilities

+in this game the weapons / abilities are all spells. every spell changes how your attack works.

+charge orb: charge increases size, damage, mana cost slice wave: charge increases width, decreases damage energy stream: continuous steady damage in a cone in front of you force field: charge increases size, lowers damage, higher defense. lower charge is denser higher damage. and more

+## Rewards -- Stats

+max health
+max mana
+move speed
+defense
+money drop rate
+pickup radius
+jump count or height?

+## Rewards -- Currency

+Gold, darn it, gold!

+put a shop in the middle hub

+## The Shop

+Shop accessible in the central room randomizes stock every time a wave is completed
+2 permanent shop items: refill health/mana, maybe something else 3-5 randomized items, with the option to freeze one between rounds so you can save for something you like

+# History and Original Design Pitch (semi-outdated)

 The Game Jam theme was spooky
 Because next week is Halloween
 Aaaaaaand all I could think of was this maniacal cackle: Spinal from the fighting game "Killer Instinct".